kyphan38/web/assets/docs/how to/implement-file-encryption.md

 ``` bash
 openssl enc -aes-256-cbc -pbkdf2 -in text.txt -out text_encrypted.dat -pass file:./secret.key
 ```

-- `openssl enc`: OpenSSL's encryption function
-- `-aes-256-cbc`: The AES-256 encryption method in CBC mode
-- `-pbkdf2`: Uses PBKDF2 (Password-Based Key Derivation Function 2) for better security
-- `-in text.txt`: The the file to encrypt
-- `-out text_encrypted.dat`: The output file where the encrypted content will be stored
-- `-pass file:./secret.key`: The file path of secret key for decryption

 ### Step 4: Transfer the Key to Server B